TIY-1511/rails/27_partials_part_3.md

 ## Partials and collections

-In the questions partial, we are dealing with a list of 'questions'.
+In the questions partial, we are dealing with a list or collection of 'questions'.
 The render method has a `:collection` option to use when dealing with collections.

-When using this, the partial will be rendered once for each item in the collection.
+When using this `:collection` option, the partial will be rendered once for each item in the collection.

 To make use of this we can update the questions partial: